January 6, 2025

 Nutrition and Growth Patterns

-But before reaching for the fertilizer consider your plant’s growing cycle.
-That yellow leaf at the bottom might simply be your plant’s natural way of redirecting energy to new growth.
+But before you start fertilizing it like crazy think about your pothos growing cycle.
+The yellow leaf at the bottom could be your plants way of sending energy to newer growth.

 Signs of Nutrient Deficiency: